 Two parts in one volume.
-Small 4to., full-page woodcut map of the world on a Ptolemaic cone-shaped projection surrounded by an architectural border, first page of text with headline printed in red, two 11-line and five five-line floriated initials, early marginal annotations to the first part throughout, mostly noting place-names in the text, nineteenth-century calf backed marbled paper boards, vellum corners, black morocco lettering-pieces on the spine.
+Small quarto (190 by 145mm).
+Full-page woodcut map of the world on a Ptolemaic cone-shaped projection surrounded by an architectural border, first page of text with headline printed in red, two 11-line and five five-line floriated initials; early vellum with tan and black lettering pieces to spine.